 Trademarks and service marks are registered with the U.S. Patent and Trademark Office.
 You can do the registration process yourself but it's complicated.
 You may go through the entire process only to find your application rejected because of a minor error.
 It's best to find an intellectual property attorney who can help you through the process.
 The cost of registering a trademark or service mark depends on the complexity of the mark.

 Before you register the trademark or service, you must be able to show that your business is the owner of the mark and that it is currently being used in your business.
 You should also do a search, using the USPTO's TESS service, to be sure your trademark or service mark isn't close to an existing name.

 To register a service mark, use the trademark process, designating the mark as a service mark for services.
 To show the use of the service mark, the USPTO says, use specimens such as "signs, photographs, brochures or advertisements that show the mark used in the sale or advertising of the services."

-These marks are included on the business balance sheet as intangible assets, at the cost of acquiring them (including design costs, legal fees, and USPTO fees).
 Like other business property, trademarks and service marks can be bought and sold, or they can be licensed to others for things like apparel or advertising giveaways.